mathigon/textbooks/content/codes/content.md

 {div.inline(slot="legend")} First we must shift the [{.pill.green}data bits](target:data) to the right to make room for the [{.pill.red}parity bits](target:parity).
 The parity bits must go into any bit position that is a power of 2.

 {div.inline(slot="legend")} We must figure out the values that go into the parity bits.
-Let's start with the first bit at position 1.
-Choose every other one bit.
+Let's start with the first parity group.
+Start at the parity bit in position 1, then choose every other one bit.

 {div.inline(slot="legend")} This group of bits has an [[even|odd]] parity, so we give the parity bit value [[0]].

-{div.inline(slot="legend")} Let's do the next bit at position 2.
-Choose every other 2 bits.
+{div.inline(slot="legend")} Now do the next parity group.
+Start at the parity bit in position 2, then choose every other 2 bits.

 {div.inline(slot="legend")} This group of bits has an [[odd|even]] parity, so we give the parity bit value [[1]].

-{div.inline(slot="legend")} Let's do the next bit at position 4.
-Choose every other 4 bits.
+{div.inline(slot="legend")} Now do the next parity group.
+Start at the parity bit in position 4, then choose every other 4 bits.

 {div.inline(slot="legend")} This group of bits has an [[odd|even]] parity, so we give the parity bit value [[1]].

-{div.inline(slot="legend")} Let's do the next bit at position 8.
-Choose every other 8 bits.
+{div.inline(slot="legend")} Now let's do the last parity group.
+Start at the parity bit in position 8, then choose every other 8 bits.

 {div.inline(slot="legend")} This group of bits has an [[odd|even]] parity, so we give the parity bit value [[1]].